kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_02_female_garden.md

 - Ears 👂
 - Hands ✋

 But when it comes to "down there"?

-Parents say vague things like *"private parts"* or *"sharam ki jagah"* (place of shame).
+Parents say vague things like "private parts" or "sharam ki jagah" (place of shame).

 No wonder we grow up confused!

 How can you take care of something you can't even name?

----

-### Meet Your "Garden"
+## Meet Your "Garden"

 Let's give proper names to everything.
 Don't worry — we'll go slowly!